-Some beginner bloggers make the (understandable) mistake of signing up right and left with lots of affiliate networks, but that’s a mistake.
+Some beginner bloggers make the mistake of signing up with many affiliate networks, but that’s a mistake.
 You don’t want that kind of scattershot approach.

 Instead, choose the best affiliate programs for your site.
 Here are some things to consider:

 - Who are the merchants?
 A network with many child-centered merchants is irrelevant to your audience if your blog is about cooking.

 - What is the minimum payout threshold?
 Many affiliate networks require that you earn at least $50 before you can cash out.
 If you’re under that amount, you can’t get paid.